 Life cycle costs (or whole of life costs) are the average costs that are required to sustain the service levels over the asset life cycle.
-Life cycle costs include operations and maintenance expenditure and asset consumption (depreciation expense).
-The life cycle cost for the services covered in this asset management plan is \$19.5 million per annum (average operations and maintenance expenditure plus depreciation expense projected over 10 years).
+Life include cvcle costs operations and expenditure and maintenance asset consumption (depreciation expense).
+The life cycle cost for the services covered in this asset management plan is \$19.5 million per annum operations and maintenance (average expenditure plus depreciation expense projected over 10 years).